 Analysis, design, integration and preparation of drawings construction details of internal building elements and components: internal partition systems, floor systems, vertical circulation systems, wet area systems and furniture systems.
 Designing internal building element systems considering performance requirements related to constructional design and resources, Integration of building element systems with each other and with other sub systems (structural, mechanical, electrical etc) with a holistic perspective.
 Application-studio work: Analysis, design and integration of each building element and its components according to the given criteria and constraints.

-In order to acquire experience in production/actualization process of an industrial product and the existing material potentials for manufacturing a product, students will be working at manufacturing facility of their choice for at least 20 workdays to observe the design-to-production processes.
+In order to acquire experience in production/actualization process of an industrial product and the existing material potentials for manufacturing a product, students will be working at a manufacturing facility of their choice for at least 20 workdays to observe the design-to-production processes.